CultureAsData-UIUC/is310-fall-2024/_materials/creating_curating_humanities_data/06-getting-data-apis.md

 ---
-title: "Getting Data From APIs"
+title: "Getting Cultural Data From APIs"
 permalink: /materials/creating-curating-humanities-data/06-getting-data-apis
 excerpt: "An introduction to using APIs to get data from the web."
 toc: true